 So, yes, if you need to make contact and the website has live chat, do try to use that option.
 But mainly this is just another indicator of a genuine long running supplier.

 Whether it’s on a company’s Alibaba profile or their website, look for trade show information.

 Scammers, in general, DO NOT attend trade shows, so if you see trade shows listed for the up-coming months or past trade show information with pictures, it’s another good sign that you’re dealing with a legitimate business.

 However, always try to verify this information on the official trade show website (for example, China’s biggest trade show is called Canton Fair).
-As you are now aware, some Chinese suppliers like to make things up, so you can’t blindly trust everything they say and show.
+As you are now aware, some Alibaba fraudsters like to make things up, so you can’t blindly trust everything they say and show.
 Make an effort to verify all information on your own before you believe it.